 - If spending even a dollar saddens you, then talk to a psychologist

 - Keep a savings account dedicated for enjoyment and entertainment purposes

 Lastly, you are the one who can take charge of your own hard-earned money.
 Always find a balance with your psychology towards money.

 If you realize you can’t balance it, you don’t have control over planning destructive financial activities, compulsive shopping, and gambling, then seek professional counseling before making it worse.

 If you think that you are unable to plan your money goals, then you can consider hiring a financial planner to get comprehensive guidance.
 A financial planner can help you to plan your short-term or long-term financial goals like tax planning, retirement savings, estate planning, investing, etc.

-See also a list of frugal living tips to help you save money instinctively.
+For extreme spenders, see a list of frugal living tips to help you have a saving mindset.